MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-quickbooks-data-migration.md

 An important part of the migration process is to specify the accounts to migrate transactions to.
 It's a good idea to plan this mapping before you migrate data.
 For example, the accounts where you post transactions for:

 - The sale of items or services to customers
-- The purchase of items or services from vendors
+- The purchase of items or services from suppliers
 - Adjustments in the general ledger

 Business Central requires that general ledger accounts have account numbers assigned to them.
 Make sure that account numbers are assigned to your accounts in QuickBooks.